 Go to ALL Four Parks and Disney Springs

 You will see this question pop up all over the internet in your Disney Vacation research.
 Trust us here.
 No park is skip-able.
 While we understand that sometimes you don’t have the time, really the shortest Disney Vacation you should ever take is 5 days.
 1 day for each of the 4 parks and 1 day at Disney Springs.
 In the summers, if you’re adding a water park day, then you’ll need 6 days minimum.
 Obviously many families have preferences and may not want to head to Animal Kingdom or have no interest in Star Wars.
 We get this.
 We totally do!!!
 BUT, it’s not really a Walt Disney World vacation if you don’t experience all the parks and immerse yourself in the magic.
 At least on your first visit, if nothing else, try to get to all four parks and Disney Springs.

-If you like food at all.
+If you like the food at all.
 We mean AT ALL… then Disney is a foodie wonderland you should budget for.
 Crazy?
 Yes.
 And by budget we mean, leave a substantial cushion of money available for all those random Disney food snacks.
 Not just meals.
-Sure, we talk about the importance of budget here, but when it comes down to it- if you arrive back home and haven’t tried a Dole Whip, or the Colossal Cinnamon Roll, you’ll feel like you missed something.
+Sure, we talk about the importance of Disney on a budget, but when it comes down to it- if you arrive back home and haven’t tried a Dole Whip, or the Colossal Cinnamon Roll, you’ll feel like you missed something.
 Don’t let your vacation be just about sticking to a budget and meal plan.
 Try the food.
 Enjoy your vacation.

 While there are definitely more than 8 things we wish we knew before throwing all of our efforts and cash at a Disney Vacation, these 8 are the big ones.
 Need a little more guidance?
 Check out our other planning posts to help you get ready.

 - 5 Beginner Tips to Make You Feel Like a Pro at Walt Disney World